pingswept/design-for-fab/content/logistics/projects.md

 Project due: Thursday, February 9, at the start of class. -->

+# P2: Build a sturdy wooden chair

+Build a chair out of wood.

+### You will be given:

+*  1 square of plywood, 15.5 inches on a side
+*  2 2x4's, each 8 feet long
+*  1 1x3, 8 feet long

+You can use any other wood you can find or buy, but don't go buy a bunch of fancy wood.
+The idea here is not to make an heirloom, but to make a structurally sound chair with basic materials.

+A few guidelines to help your learning:

+* If you feel compelled to stain or paint your chair, please wait until after the due date and don't do it in Nolop.
+(You should probably do it outside, but it's probably too cold for that, which is why I'm trying to convince you not to do it.)
+* Think about the loads that your chair will experience when you lean back in it or tip in any direction.
+Try to reinforce the legs and back so that they won't break.
+* Glue joint strength is proportional to surface area.
+* In general, fasteners shouldn't take load directly-- they should hold load-bearing parts in place.
+* If you feel the need to cut a 2x4 the long way, just use a 2x2 instead.
+We have a pile of those.

+### P2 due dates

+P2 learning goals: Monday, January 27, 11:59 PM on Canvas.

+P2 due: Monday, February 3, at the start of class.

+P2 learning results: Monday, February 3, 11:59 PM on Canvas.

 # P1: Build a mechanical car launcher

 Design, prototype, and refine a mechanism that can reliably hold and release a 9.8 N force (the weight of a 1 kg mass on Earth) to launch a toy car off a jump.